-Methodologically, the Lumbar Spine Fusion for Degenerative Disease, 1-3 Levels cost measure can be triggered based on claims data from the following settings: ambulatory surgical centers (ASC), hospital outpatient departments (HOPD), and acute inpatient (IP) hospitals.
+Methodologically, the Lumbar Spine Fusion for Degenerative Disease, 1-3 Levels cost measure can be triggered based on claims data from the ambulatory surgical centers (ASC), hospital outpatient departments (HOPD), and acute inpatient (IP) hospitals.

 The cohort for this cost measure consists of patients who are Medicare beneficiaries enrolled in Medicare fee-for-service and who undergo surgery for lumbar spine fusion that triggers a Lumbar Spine Fusion for Degenerative Disease, 1-3 Levels episode.

 The cohort for this cost measure is also further refined by the definition of the episode group and measure-specific exclusions (see Appendix A).

 1 - Claim payments are standardized to account for differences in Medicare payments for the same service(s) across Medicare providers.
 Payment standardized costs remove the effect of differences in Medicare payment among health care providers that are the result of differences in regional health care provider expenses measured by hospital wage indexes and geographic price cost indexes (GPCIs) or other payment adjustments such as those for teaching hospitals.
 For more information, please refer to the “CMS Price (Payment) Standardization - Basics" and “CMS Price (Payment) Standardization - Detailed Methods” documents posted on the CMS Price (Payment) Standardization Overview page. (https://www.resdac.org/articles/cms-price-payment-standardization-overview)